 The best advice I can give is to find a few really good schools you want to try out for, prepare really well, read the plays, know your monologue back to front, and give it your all.

-Some other useful resources we have include:
+Some other useful resources worth checking out:

 There is no set way to get into drama school.
 This is a subjective and elusive craft.
 I have seen people not even get past a first round at one school and then get offered a place at another, using the same monologues.